llvm/clangd-www/extensions.md

 ## File status
 {:.v8}

-Provides information about activity on clangd per-file worker thread.
+Provides information about activity on clangd's per-file worker thread.
 This can be relevant to users as building the AST blocks many other operations.

 **New server->client notification**: `textDocument/clangd.fileStatus`